Spain: An attractive country for investment

-- Interest and earnings derived from the transfer of equity to a third party, as well as capital gains on movable assets owned by residents of other European Union Member States (except tax havens) obtained other than through a permanent establishment, by EU residents or by permanent establishments of those residents located in another Member State of the EU.
+- Interest and earnings derived from the transfer of equity to a third party, as well as capital gains on movable assets owned by residents of other European Union Member States (except tax havens) obtained other than through a permanent establishment, by EU or EEA residents or by permanent establishments of those residents located in another Member State of the EU or the EEA.
 However, capital gains on holdings in entities whose assets consist principally of real estate in Spain, or in which the seller has had, directly or indirectly, at least a 25% interest at some time during the twelve months preceding the sale, are taxable (this latter requirement only applies to individuals), or where the transfer does not meet the requirements to apply the exemption to avoid double taxation (domestic and international) established in CIT legislation.

 - Gains on transfers of securities or redemptions of participation units in mutual funds on official secondary securities markets in Spain obtained by nonresident individuals or entities without a permanent establishment in Spain that are resident in a State with which Spain has signed a tax treaty and with which there is effective exchange of tax information.
 The exemption does not apply when the nonresident entity resides in a country or territory classed as a tax haven.

 - Yields derived from Spanish Government debt securities accruing to nonresident entities obtained not through a permanent establishment in Spain, unless they are routed through tax havens.

 - Income derived from “nonresident accounts” paid by banks or other financial institutions to nonresident entities or individuals (unless payment is made to a permanent establishment in Spain of such entities) as well as that obtained not through a permanent establishment located in Spain and derived from the rental or assignment of containers or bare-boat charters and aircraft dry leases.